 Consumer Protection Attorneys at Lieff Cabraser

 If you purchased a Fitbit Heart Rate Monitor (Fitbit Charge HR™, Blaze™, or Surge™), we invite you to visit our Fitbit Heart Rate Monitor lawsuit page to contact a consumer attorney at Lieff Cabraser.
 We welcome the opportunity to learn of your experiences with your Fitbit Heart Rate Monitor and to answer any questions you may have about your legal rights.

 About Lieff Cabraser and Counsel

 Recognized as “one of the nation’s premier plaintiffs’ firms” by The American Lawyer, Lieff Cabraser Heimann & Bernstein, LLP, has successfully litigated and settled hundreds of class action lawsuits in federal and state courts, including dozens of cases requiring manufacturers to remedy a defect, extend warranties, and refund to purchasers the cost of repairing the defective product.
 It has recovered billions of dollars for consumers in such cases.
-With sixty-plus attorneys in offices in San Francisco, New York, Nashville, and Seattle, we are among the largest law firms in the United States that represent only plaintiffs.
+With sixty-plus attorneys in offices in San Francisco, New York, and Nashville, we are among the largest law firms in the United States that represent only plaintiffs.